Armored Heart: L'Odeur de l'Amour

 “There could be worse side effects, I suppose,” she told her with a smile, and Dear heard a low, rhythmic thud that reminded her of the large water-wheel powered smithing hammers of the royal armory.
 She looked around, curious for the source, and only saw the faintest, slightest glowing spot in the doorway leading into the hall.

-“What’s making that noise?” she thought aloud as she squinted at the glow.
+“What’s making that noise?”
+She thought aloud as she squinted at the glow.
 It was zipping around like a hummingbird, chaotic, and fast.
 It stopped in front of Gorance long enough for Dear to get a good look at her.
-She looked like a tiny little woman with big, shimmering wings, and was no taller than Dear’s hand was big.
+She looked like a tiny little woman with big, shimmering wings, no taller than Dear’s hand was big.
 She was outlined by a faint, purple glow, and her dress and wings sparkled like they were made of gems that had somehow been spun into a fabric.

 “Pixie,” huffed Seeker, dismissively.
 “Try to ignore her.”